mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 an individual whom the telepath knows is 'life detected' he or she will be recognized.

-Te l e p a t h y, P s i o n i c S t r e n g t h , 1 0 – 6 0 s e c o n d s , E a s y ( + 4 ).
+Te l e p a t h y, P s i o n i c S t r e n g t h , 1 0 – 6 0 s e c o n d s , E a sy ( + 4 ).
 Costs 1+Range.

 TELEMPATHY

 The communication of emotions and basic feelings is accomplished by telempathy.
 This ability serves well in the handling of animals and beasts of burden but may also be applied as a psychological weapon